 Service Learning Associates

 The Service Learning Associates (SLA) program engages 8 to 10 undergraduates each semester as student leaders to their peers in service-learning courses.
 Each Associate works intensively with one professor to support a service-learning course which aligns with the Associate's academic background and interests.
-The Associates meet regularly with both faculty and fellow Associates throughout the semester and attend professional development trainings facilitated by the Office of Service Learning.
+The Associates meet regularly with both faculty and fellow Associates throughout the semester and attend professional development training.

 I do service learning because I believe that there is more to learning than being inside a classroom, and for as much as I can give, there's even more that I can learn. - Daryll Fay '13, English and Philosophy

 Start collecting materials you put in a portfolio to market yourself and help show your experience.
 Create a blog or e-portfolio to both present the work (newspaper stories, poetry, well-crafted essays, videos) and to offer reflections on them.
 Contact CAS Associate Dean Aaron Perkus for help in creating an e-portfolio.

 That's just the start.
 Take a look at this career information from other University offices that we think is also valuable to English majors.